andreacarrara/game-of-life/README.md

 # Game of Life
-Conway's Game of Life simulator.
+Conway's Game of Life simulator, with a twist.

 ## Installation
 Clone the repository and run: